exploreazure/deployAzDoAgent/README.md

 In Azure DevOps you need a agent to execute your pipeline activities.

 For example, if you are using Terraform.
 A pipepline task will download your Terraform code from version control into the agent instance.
-The agent then will trigger the Terraform workflow and deploy your infrasture.
+The agent then will trigger the Terraform workflow and deploy your infrastructure.
 These steps are defined in your pipeline, but executed on the agent.

 **Choices**